joashgobin/cs/content/c/getting_started_with_c.md

-# C Home
+# Getting Started With C
-This is where all of the lessons on the C programming language reside.
+This is the home base for the lessons on the C programming language.

 ## Boilerplate
 Boilerplate is considered as the repetitive sections of code that developers have to type often.